AIHub-1/AIHub-Brain/README.md

 				<li>Our study introduces Diff-E, a novel method that utilizes denoising diffusion probabilistic models (DDPMs) and a conditional 						autoencoder to address these challenges.</li>
 				<li>We've found that Diff-E substantially outperforms traditional machine learning techniques and baseline models in terms of decoding 					accuracy.</li>
 				<li>These findings indicate the potential effectiveness of DDPMs for EEG signal decoding, suggesting possible applications in the 						development of brain-computer interfaces that enable communication through imagined speech.</li>
-				<li>This work is currently under review for presentation at Interspeech 2023.</li>
+				<li>This work is currently accepted for presentation at Interspeech 2023.</li>
 			</ul>
 </div>